Charlotte DWI Attorneys

-If arrested, you need some basic information right now from an experienced Charlotte DWI attorney.
+If arrested, you need answers and basic information from an experienced Charlotte DWI attorney.
 We are local Charlotte DWI lawyers who can help.
-Here, we provide some initial guidance on what to do now.
-First, we explain the process and what to expect.
-Next, we review how to get your license back so you can go to work, school, or pick up your children.
-Of course, this website is general in nature.
-For more specific legal help, we need to personally meet with you and review your case.
-If you choose us, we become your lawyers and go to work.
+Here, we tell you what to do now.
+First, we explain how to get your license back so you legally drive.
+Next, we review the DUI process and what to expect.
+Of course, for more specific legal advice, we will sit down with you and personally review your case.
+If you choose us, we will determine if the State can prove you guilty beyond a reasonable doubt.
+Our first goal in every case is to defeat the charges if we can.
+If that is not possible, we work to lower your punishment level and mitigate the harm.

 Getting Your License Back